 We let \pi[\latex] be the variable that captures both the type of function, and any parameters that determine the behavior of the function.
 A tunable parameter could be a regression parameter, or variables that determine the planning horizon, number of stages and number of scenarios.

 In the equations above, we use tildes on variables that describe the lookahead model to avoid confusing them with the base model.
 This is only an issue when we are using lookahead policies.

 Note that these four classes of policies span all the standard modeling and algorithmic paradigms, including dynamic programming (including approximate/adaptive dynamic programming and reinforcement learning), stochastic programming, and optimal control (including model predictive control).

 It is important to recognize that even for the same problem, each of the four classes of policies may work best, depending on the data.
-We demonstrate this in the context of a simple energy storage problem (click here for a paper describing this work).
+We demonstrate this in the context of a simple energy storage problem.
 We created five problems, which we solved using each of the four classes of policies, plus a hybrid.
 In the graph below, we report the performance of each policy as a fraction of the posterior optimal (the best you could do with perfect information).
 Each policy works best on one of the five problems.